cutenode/libgfi/README.md

 <p align="center">
-  A CLI for finding issues labeled with <kbd>Good First Issue</kbd> to help lower the barrier to contributing to open source projects.
+  A CLI for finding issues labeled with Good First Issue to help lower the barrier to contributing to open source projects.
   <br>
   <a href="#usage">Usage</a> •
   <a href="#projects">Projects</a> •